How Many Cats Are in the USA? What Greater Gift than the Love of a Cat?

 Although some cat owners just stick to the “normal” stuff like mouse toys and laser pointers, there are people who go all out and redecorate entire rooms for their cats.
 They like to make sure their kitty has plenty of cubbies to climb in and tunnels to run through.
 They buy things like ornate beds and entire wardrobes.

-How Many People Brought Cats Home During Covid?
+How Many People Brought Cats Home During COVID?

 Adoptions were up a scratch compared to how many were taken in.
 There were 999,530 cat adoptions in 2020, which was down from 2019 and 2021.
 But there were also fewer cats that entered shelters.